johnnovak/gridmonger/sphinx-docs/source/maps-and-levels.rst

 **Elevation** properties discussed previously.
 The dimensions of the level are also displayed (**Columns** and **Rows**), but you cannot edit those fields.

-By default, levels use the same coordinate settings as the map.
-You can customise them on an individual level basis by enabling **Override map settings** in the **Coordinates** tab.
+By default, levels inherit the coordinate settings from the map properties.
+You can customise them per level by enabling **Override map settings** in the **Coordinates** tab.

 The **Regions** properties will be discussed later in the :doc:`regions` chapter.